Jamie098/timetrack/README.md

 - **Recurring Meetings** - Auto-exclude ceremony time on specific days
 - **Desktop Notifications** - Optional reminder service
 - **Project Aliases** - Short names for long project titles
+- **Auto-Fill Remaining Time** - Quickly assign all untracked time to a project
+- **Timesheet URL Management** - Store and open your online timesheet with one command

 ## Installation